VenantTumukunde/pico_challenge/README.md

   * Testing that the correct flag can be found by using the materials given for the problem.

-1. To test an incorrect flag, try submitting `aaa` as a flag to the problem.
+1. To test an incorrect flag, try submitting `blabla` as a flag to the problem.
     - Expected output: `That is not the correct flag`

 2. To test the correct flag and that the correct flag can be found using the